CSIRT-MU/Cryton/docs/execution-phase/reporting.md

-After the Run has successfully ended (or not) you can **generate a report** with every Step's output and result.
+After the Run has successfully ended (or not) you can **generate a report** with every Step's output.
 When you have multiple Plan executions in a single Run (when utilizing multiple Workers), you can compare each execution and use this insight to e.g. score each team in a *cybersecurity exercise.*